 Step 5- Recheck the I/O Cable

 If your Graphics card is powered up and all the fans are working on it but still you are not able to get a display, then make sure the display cables like VGA, HDMI, DVI, DP, etc are connected properly to your GPU.
-On many occasions, users connect their cables to the motherboard port instead of connecting them to the port of the Graphics Card and the result is there will be “no” display.
+On many occasions, users connect their cables to the motherboard port instead of connecting them to the port of the Graphics Card and the result is there will be a “no” display.

-The above-mentioned steps are the basic part to check and be ensured that your GPU unit is working fine and like every equipment or electronic products need periodic maintenance which results in a longer life span of that product.
+The above-mentioned steps are the basic part to check and be ensured that your GPU unit is working fine and like every equipment or electronic product need periodic maintenance which results in a longer life span of that product.
 Hence if you are facing issues with your GPU being unable to detect, make sure to check the following steps above and hope it will be resolved.
 However, if it still fails then you should consult a technician for further assistance.
 If the problem is not solved, it’s time to change your graphics card.

 Other Graphics Card related guides:-